MatAtBread/nodent/README.md

 * Additional ES5/6 constructs are available such as object/class method definitions can be marked `async` (see gotacha about `async get fn()`)
 * ES6 constructs like arrow functions (and async arrows) and `super` are supported
 * `arguments` is correctly mapped into async function bodies and no longer refer to the $return and $error parameters
-* Generator mode falls back to Promises mode to implement the non-ES7 standard extensions `return async expression`, `throw async expression` and `await` outside of an `async` function.
+* Generator mode falls back to Promises mode to implement the non-ES7 standard extensions `async return expression`, `async throw expression` and `await` outside of an `async` function.